-- Turn off the compressed air, and lockout and tagout the air supply. - When checking the controls requires air, always enlist the aid of another person to operate the control handle while holding the nozzle securely and pointing it in a safe direction. - Never strap the remote control handle lever down in the operating position.

-7.1 Neither Abrasive nor Air Comes Out of the Nozzle While the Machine is Under Pressure

-7.1.1 Depressurize the blast machine.
-After the popup valve has dropped, remove the nozzle, and check it for obstruction.

-7.1.2 Make sure that both the abrasive metering valve and choke valve are open.

-7.2 Air Only (no abrasive) Comes Out the Nozzle

-7.2.1 Abrasive metering valve may be closed or needs adjustment.
-Refer to Section 4.1.

-7.2.2 Blast machine may be empty.

-7.2.3 Abrasive may be damp.
-Refer to Section 6.1 to clear damp abrasive.

-7.2.4 Check the abrasive metering valve for obstructions.
+- Turn off the compressed air, and lock-out and tag-out the air supply. - When checking the controls requires air, always enlist the aid of another person to operate the control handle while holding the nozzle securely and pointing it in a safe direction. - Never strap the remote control handle lever down in the operating position. - 7.1 Neither Abrasive nor Air Comes Out of the Nozzle while the Machine is Under Pressure - 7.1.1 Depressurize the blast machine.
+After the popup valve has dropped, remove the nozzle, and check it for obstruction. - 7.1.2 Make sure both the abrasive metering valve and choke valve are open. - 7.2 Air Only (no abrasive) Comes Out of the Nozzle - 7.2.1 Abrasive metering valve may be closed or needs adjustment.
+Refer to Section 4.1. - 7.2.2 Blast machine may be empty. - 7.2.3 Abrasive may be damp.
+See Section 6.1 to clear damp abrasive. - 7.2.4 Check the abrasive metering valve for obstructions.
 Refer to Section 6.2.